-- (1) With the approval of the presiding judicial officer, an eligible law student may appear, under the supervision of an attorney who is a member of the bar of this court in a civil action or non-felony criminal case on behalf of a party who has consented in writing. - (2) Unless otherwise limited, once admitted under Subdivision (d), the student may appear in that civil action or criminal case and other related proceedings when accompanied by the supervising attorney and may prepare and sign pleadings and documents which also must be signed by the supervising attorney.
+- (1) With the approval of the presiding judicial officerdistrict judge (or magistrate judge exercising consent jurisdiction under D.C.COLO.LCivR 72.2), to whom a matter has been assigned, an eligible law student may appear, under the supervision of an attorney who is a member of the bar admitted to practice inof this court and employed in a law school clinical program or by a government agency, in an civil action or non-felony criminal case on behalf of any party who has consented in writing. - (2) Unless otherwise limited, once admitted under Subdivision (d), the student may appear in that civil action or criminal case in court and or other related proceedings when accompanied by thea supervising attorney and may prepare and sign pleadings and documents which also must beare signed by the supervising attorney.

-(b) Eligibility.
-To be eligible, the student shall:

-- (1) be enrolled in a law school approved by the American Bar Association or, if graduated, be preparing to take a written bar examination or awaiting admission to the bar following that examination; - (2) be enrolled in or have successfully completed a law school clinical program or an externship or internship with a government agency; - (3) have completed two full semesters of law school, including a course in evidence; - (4) be certified by the dean of the law school (or the designee of the dean) as qualified to provide the legal representation authorized by this rule.
-The certification may be withdrawn by the certifier at any time by mailing notice to the court;

-- (5) be introduced to the court by the supervising attorney; - (6) not receive compensation of any kind from the client.
-This shall not affect the ability or right of an attorney or law school clinical program to seek attorney fees which may include compensation for student services; and - (7) certify in writing that the student is familiar with the Federal Rules of Criminal or Civil Procedure (depending on the nature of the action or case), Federal Rules of Evidence, and local rules of practice of this court and website HERE, including the judicial officers' procedures.

-(c) Supervising Attorney.
-The attorney supervising a student shall:
+- (b) Student Eligibility.
+To be eligible, the student shall: - be enrolled in a law school approved by the American Bar Association or, if graduatedfollowing graduation, be preparing to take a written bar examination or awaiting admission to the bar following that examination; - (2) be enrolled in or have successfully completed a law school clinical program or an externship or internship with a government agency; - (3) have completed two full semesters of law school, including a course in evidence; - (4) be certified by the dean of the law school (or the designee of the dean) as qualified to provide the legal representation authorized by this rule.
+The certification may be withdrawn by the certifier at any time by mailing notice to the court; - (5) be introduced to the court by the supervising attorney; - (6) not receive compensation of any kind from the client.
+This shall not affect the ability or right of an attorney or law school clinical program to seek attorney fees which may include compensation for student services; and - (7) certify in writing that the studentor she is familiar with the Federal Rules of Criminal or Civil Procedure (depending on the nature of the action or casematter), Federal Rules of Evidence, and local rules of practice of this court and website HERE, including the judicial officers' procedures. - (c) Supervising Attorney.
+The attorney supervising a student shall: - (1) be a member in good standing of the bar of this court; - (2) supervise students in a clinical program of an eligible law school or supervise students enrolled in an externship or internship program with a government agency; - (32) maintain appropriate professional liability insurance for the supervising attorney and eligible students; - (43) introduce the student to the court;

-- (1) be a member in good standing of the bar of this court; - (2) maintain appropriate professional liability insurance for the supervising attorney and eligible students; - (3) introduce the student to the court; - (4) assume professional responsibility for the work of the student; - (5) be present whenever the student appears; - (6) sign all pleadings; and - (7) sign and file a written agreement to supervise a student in accordance with this rule.
+- (54) assume professional responsibility for the work of the student; - (65) be present whenever the student appears; - (76) sign all pleadings; and - (87) sign and file a written agreement to supervise a student in accordance with this rule.